caninos-loucos/labrador-aarch64-linux-4/README.md

 Current (17-07-2020) WARNING: Incomplete!
 Note: Code being updated during the day as features are being consolidated and tested.
 If you need a stable version, download the one before 17-07-2020.
-1) Added PWM driver.
+1) Added hardware based PWM driver
-2) Added SPI driver.
+2) Added bit banging SPI driver
-3) Added dynamic GPIO function muxing at external header.
+3) Added dynamic GPIO/Device function muxing at external header
-4) Started GPIO and Pinctrl code update to remove deprecated APIs.
+4) New GPIO and Pinctrl drivers (written from scratch to remove deprecated APIs)
+5) New Reset driver with better performance
-5) Corrected PMIC issues related to system shutdown/restart.
+6) Corrected PMIC issues related to system shutdown/restart
-6) Added HDMI resolution change capability.
+7) Added HDMI resolution change capability
+8) General code clean-up and optimization

 First Release (12-05-2020)
 1) Kernel version updated from 4.19.37 to 4.19.98